-Feelings of helplessness, sadness, or loss of hope being with one thing.
-They start with a seed of negative thoughts.
+Feelings of helplessness, sadness, or loss of hope being start with a seed of negative thought.

 Understanding the Types of Cognitive Distortions

 Cognitive biases are ways our brain likes to distort reality so the world we experience aligns with our mindset.
-They can include irrational thoughts and perspectives we unintentionally start to accept as reality.
+They can include irrational thoughts and perspectives we unintentionally accept as reality.

 Below are eight simplified categories of cognitive distortions that your challenging patients may display.
 As you begin to recognise them, so you can begin to challenge them with the aim of expanding your patient’s thinking.